sgorinta/ICL_AI-ML-CapstoneBlackbox/README.md

 6. Cake and Stuff - A  5-dimensional optimisation where you’re designing a cake recipe.
 The model scores your recipe based on multiple objectives: flavor, consistency, calories, waste, and cost.
 The goal is to bring the total score, reflecting these competing metrics, as close to zero as possible.

-7. Sometimes Lazy is Best - This task involves optimizing six hyperparameters of a commonly used machine learning model.
+7. Sometimes Lazy is Best - This task involves optimising six hyperparameters of a commonly used machine learning model.
 Given the popularity of this model, leveraging existing research or prior optimizations might help streamline the process.

-8. High-Dimensional Optimization - The final challenge is an 8-dimensional optimisation problem.
+8. High-Dimensional Optimisation - The final challenge is an 8-dimensional optimisation problem.
 High-dimensional black-box optimisation is  difficult, so focusing on effective local solutions can be a pragmatic approach.